VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Method

-During generation, the background at frame $t$ is obtained by rendering $P^{\text{bg}}$ with the camera pose, so that viewpoint changes are realized as rigid camera motion in a fixed 3D world rather than by hallucinating a new background at every frame.
+During generation, the background at frame $t$ is rendered from $P^{\text{bg}}$ under the camera pose, so viewpoint changes are realized as rigid camera motion in a fixed 3D world rather than by hallucinating a new background at every frame.